 Users who enjoy administration and infrastructure have not been left out.
-Improvements in those areas include:
+Improvements in those areas are also include:

 - Workflow manager 2019: SharePoint Workflows are not going anywhere in near future at least.
 Considering this, Microsoft will be releasing Workflow Manager 2019 to replace Workflow Manager 1.0.
-Things that can't be accomplished using Flow can be done using Workflow Manager.
+Things that can’t be accomplished using the old Workflow Manager.